lmjohns3/downhill/docs/guide.rst

-So you need to take the data points that you collected and somehow use them to compute a slope :math:`m` and an intercept :math:`b` such that the resulting line :math:`y_i = m x_i + b` passes as closely as possible to your data points.
+So you need to take the data points that you collected and somehow use them to compute a slope :math:`m` and an intercept :math:`b` such that the resulting line :math:`y = m x + b` passes as closely as possible to your data points.
 In this example, the loss :math:`\mathcal{L}` might be expressed as the sum of the differences between the values on the line and the observed data:

 .. math::
    \mathcal{L}(m,b) = \sum_{i=1}^N \| m x_i + b - y_i \|_2^2